-

 The ECB is responsible for banking supervision in the Euro area under the Single Supervisory Mechanism (“SSM”) and supervises significant entities.

-The Bank of Italy is also the Italian Supervisory Authority in charge of resolution and crisis management for banks and non-bank intermediaries as well as extra-EU banks established in Italy, pursuant to Legislative Decrees N.180 and 181 dated 16 November 2015, transposing Directive 2014/59/EU of 15 May 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms.
+The Bank of Italy seeks to ensure the sound and prudent management of intermediaries, the overall stability and efficiency of the financial system and compliance with the rules and regulations of supervised banking intermediaries.
+The Bank of Italy is the designated as National Competent Authority (“NCA”) under the Single Supervisory Mechanism (“SSM”).The Bank of Italy is also the Italian Supervisory Authority in charge of resolution and crisis management for banks and non-bank intermediaries as well as extra-EU banks established in Italy, pursuant to Legislative Decrees N.180 and 181 dated 16 November 2015, transposing Directive 2014/59/EU of 15 May 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms.
 Within the Bank of Italy, this function is entrusted to the Resolution and Crisis Management Unit.

 The CICR is responsible for the overall supervision of credit and the protection of savings.
-The CICR deliberates, on the proposal of the Bank of Italy, on the principles and criteria for the exercise of supervision.
+The CICR deliberates, on the proposal of the Bank of Italy, on the principles and criteria for the exer-cise of supervision.

 -

-Financing activities fall within the scope of the granting of credit.
+The activity of taking deposits consists of the acquisition of funds with an obligation of repayment, both in the form of deposits and in other forms.Lending activities fall within the scope of the granting of credit.
 Pursuant to Article 2 of Ministerial Decree dated 2 April 2015 N. 53, the granting of financing in any form implies the granting of credit, including the issue of guarantees in lieu of credit and endorsement commitments as well as any other form of financing in the form of:

 - Financial leases;

-- Purchase of receivales;
+- Purchase of receivables;

 - credit to consumers in the form of deferred payment, loans or other financial facilities;